hazeezet/serverless-normal-esbuild/README.md

 - Flexibility: Whatever you can do with typescript config and esbuild config you can do it here too
 - No need to install any additional plugins
-- Supports sls package, sls deploy
+- Supports `sls package`, `sls deploy`
 - Integrates with [`offline`](https://github.com/dherault/serverless-offline)

 ---

 ### why this when there are many packages

-Sometimes I will like to bundle my app the way I want it, each ts file are separated without compressing them into single file because my project require it.
+Sometimes I will like to bundle my app the way I want it, each ts file should be separated without compressing them into single file because my project require it.

 **`for example:`**